Mihi2312/data-traffic/README.md

-Traffic Growth Prediction Using Historical Data Project Overview
+Traffic Growth Prediction Using Historical Data

+Project Overview

 This project demonstrates how Machine Learning can be used to predict future telecom traffic growth using historical data.
-It focuses on understanding the end-to-end ML workflow rather than building a production-grade system.
+The project focuses on understanding the complete ML workflow including data preparation, model training, prediction, and visualization.

-The project uses a Linear Regression model to learn traffic trends and forecast future traffic usage.
+The goal is to show how traffic trends can be analyzed and forecasted to support telecom network planning.

 Objective

+The objectives of this project are:

-Analyze historical telecom traffic data
+* Analyze historical telecom traffic data

-Predict future traffic growth trends
+* Predict future traffic growth trends

-Visualize actual vs predicted traffic
+* Visualize actual versus predicted traffic

-Understand the practical use of ML in telecom network planning
+* Understand the application of Machine Learning in telecom systems

- Tools & Technologies Used
+Tools and Technologies Used
 Platform: Google Colab

-Language: Python
+Programming Language: Python

 Libraries:

-Pandas
+* Pandas

-NumPy
+* NumPy

-Scikit-learn
+* Scikit-learn

-Matplotlib
+* Matplotlib

-All tools used are open-source.
+All tools and libraries used in this project are open source.

-📂 Dataset Description
+Dataset Description

+The dataset used in this project is synthetically generated to simulate telecom traffic behavior.

+Dataset details:

-Type: Synthetic telecom traffic data
+* Type: Synthetic historical traffic data

-Size: 2000 records
+* Number of records: 2000

-Features Used:
+Features included:

-Feature Name	Description
-active_users	Number of active users avg_data_per_user	Average data usage per user (GB) peak_hour_traffic	Peak hour traffic (GB) video_streaming	Video streaming traffic (GB) voice_calls	Voice call traffic iot_devices	Number of IoT devices network_load	Network utilization (%) packet_loss	Packet loss (%) latency_ms	Network latency (ms) day_number	Time index

-The dataset was generated programmatically using the Faker library.
+* active_users: Number of active users
+* avg_data_per_user: Average data usage per user in GB
+* peak_hour_traffic: Peak hour traffic in GB
+* video_streaming: Video streaming traffic in GB
+* voice_calls: Voice call traffic
+* iot_devices: Number of IoT devices
+* network_load: Network utilization percentage
+* packet_loss: Packet loss percentage
+* latency_ms: Network latency in milliseconds
+* day_number: Time index for trend learning

 Machine Learning Approach

+The following steps were followed:

-Load dataset using Pandas
+1. Loaded the dataset using Pandas

-Perform basic data cleaning and preprocessing
+2. Performed data cleaning and preprocessing

-Split data into training and testing sets
+3. Split the dataset into training and testing sets

-Train a Linear Regression model
+4. Trained a Linear Regression model

-Predict traffic values
+5. Predicted traffic values on test data

-Evaluate model using:

-Mean Absolute Error (MAE)

-Mean Squared Error (MSE)
+6. Evaluated model performance using Mean Absolute Error and Mean Squared Error

-Visualize:

-Historical traffic

-Predicted traffic

-Future traffic forecast
+7. Visualized historical data, predicted values, and future traffic trends

- Results & Visualization
+Results and Visualization

-The model successfully learned the traffic growth trend
+The trained model successfully learned the traffic growth trend from historical data.

-Predictions closely followed historical patterns
+Predicted values closely follow actual traffic patterns.
 Graphs clearly show:

-Past traffic data
+* Historical traffic data

-Model predictions
+* Model predictions on test data

-Future traffic forecast
+* Future traffic forecast

 Features Implemented

-Mandatory
+Mandatory features:

-Data generation and loading
+* Data loading and preprocessing

-ML model training
+* Machine learning model training

-Traffic prediction
+* Traffic prediction

-Visualization
+* Visualization of results

-Optional (Bonus)
+Optional features:

-User-defined future prediction days
+* User-defined number of future prediction days

-Error calculation (MAE & MSE)
+* Error calculation (MAE and MSE)

-Clean and readable plots
+* Clean and readable graphs

 Project Structure

-traffic-growth-prediction/
-│
+traffic-growth-prediction

-├── traffic_prediction.ipynb
+* traffic_prediction.ipynb
-├── traffic_data.csv
+* traffic_data.csv
-├── README.md
+* README.md
-└── output_graph.png
+* output_graph.png

- Learnings & Outcome
+Learning Outcomes

+After completing this project:

-Understood how ML applies to telecom traffic forecasting
+* Understood how Machine Learning can be applied in telecom traffic forecasting

-Learned regression modeling from scratch
+* Learned regression modeling from scratch

-Gained experience with Google Colab and ML libraries
+* Gained hands-on experience with Google Colab and ML libraries

-Improved data visualization and interpretation skills
+* Improved skills in data visualization and interpretation

 Future Enhancements

-Use advanced models (Polynomial Regression, Random Forest)
+* Use advanced regression models

-Add seasonal trend analysis
+* Include seasonal traffic patterns

-Use real-world telecom datasets
+* Work with real telecom datasets

-Build a web-based dashboard
+* Build a web-based dashboard for visualization

- Author

-Name: Your Name
-Project Type: Individual
-Domain: AI / ML – Telecom